poliha/stellar-donation-plugin/README.md

 **Note:** The seed is not stored by Plugin or Saza.
 This is just used for verification and signing of the transaction by the source account

 #Recommendation
-It is **STRONGLY RECOMMENDED** that this plugin is used over https connections only.
+- It is **STRONGLY RECOMMENDED** that this plugin is used over https connections only.
+- This plugin uses [twitter bootstrap](https://www.getbootstrap.com "Twitter Bootstrap") for styling.
+You should add this to your project or use alternative styles.